miguelalmeida/kitt/README.md

 How to make things work on the raspberry pi.

 ## Running as KIOSK in RPI
-1. Install a http-server
+Install a http-server:
 ```
 sudo npm install -g http-serve
 ```

-2. Create a kiosk folder to serve the contents of your webap
+Create a kiosk folder to serve the contents of your webap:
 ```
 mkdir kiosk
 ```

-3. Let's configure the services to run on boot.

-Open a terminal on the RPI and create or edit the autostart config file
+Let's configure the services to run on boot.
+Open a terminal on the RPI and create or edit the autostart config file:
 ```
 nano ~/.config/lxsession/LXDE-pi/autostart
 ```

 If the file already exists, add the following lines to the end of the file:
 ```
 @xset s off
 @xset -dpms